Letter of the Karaite elders of Ascalon

 The Letter of the Karaite elders of Ascalon (c.
 1100) was a communication written by six elders of the Karaite Jewish community of Ascalon and sent to their coreligionists in Alexandria nine months after the fall of Jerusalem during the First Crusade.
 The contents describe how the Ascalon elders pooled money to pay the initial ransom for pockets of Jews and holy relics being held captive in Jerusalem by the Crusaders, the fate of some of these refugees after their release (including their transport to Alexandria, contraction of the plague, or death at sea), and the need for additional funds for the rescuing of further captives.
-It was written in Judeo-Arabic, Arabic using the Hebrew alphabet.
+It was written in a vierty of Judeo-Arabic, which are Jewish Arabic ethnolects written the Hebrew alphabet.

 This and other such letters related to the Crusader conquest of Jerusalem were discovered by noted historian S.D.
 Goitein in 1952 among the papers of the Cairo Geniza.
 Goitein first published his findings in Zion, a Hebrew journal, and then presented a partial English translation of the letter in the Journal of Jewish Studies that same year.
 Since then, it has been retranslated in several other books pertaining to the Crusades.
 Goitein's final and most complete English translation appeared in his final book posthumously published in 1988.

+Text

+We thank the Most High who gave us the opportunity of fulfilling this pious deed, and granted to you to take a share in it with us.
+We spent the money for the ransom of some of the captives, after due consideration of the instructions contained in your letter, that is, we send what was available to those who [had already been ransomed(?)].

+We did not fail to reply to what you had written us, and indeed we answered, but we were seeking a man who would bring our reply to you.
+Afterwards it happened that these illnesses came upon us—plague, pestilence, and leprosy—which filled our minds with anxiety, that we ourselves or some of our relatives might be stricken with disease.
+A man whom we trust went from here and must have explained to you the position with respect to the sums you had sent: that they reached us safely and that they were spent in the manner indicated [in your letter].

+News still reaches us that among those who were redeemed from the Franks and remained in Ascalon, some are in danger of dying of want.
+Others remained in captivity, and yet others were killed before the eyes of the rest, who themselves were killed afterwards with all manner of tortures; [for the enemy murdered them] in order to give vent to his anger on them.
+We did not hear of a single man of Israel who was in such plight without exerting ourselves to do all that was in our power to save him.